video

 I'll show you the answers.

 Which of these are settings in "The Three Billy Goats Gruff?"
-A, a forest, B, a bridge over a river, C, a scary troll.
+A, a forest, B, a bridge over a river, C, a scary troll, D, a grassy meadow?
+The answers are B, a bridge over a river, and D, a grassy meadow.

-Well done if you've got those, those are the settings.
+Well done if you've got those.

-Now we're gonna do a matching activity.
+Now we're going to do a matching activity.

 We are going to be matching the key words to the correct definitions.

-So your keywords here are character, setting, plot.
+So your key words here are character, setting, plot.

-Those are keywords that we've already looked at and had a thought about.
+Those are key words that we've already looked at and had a thought about.

-So let's see if you can match them today to the correct definitions.
+So let's see if you can match them to the correct definitions.

 So is a character where the story takes place?
 Is a character what happens in the story?
 Or is a character a person or animal in the story?
 Is a setting where the story takes place?
 Is a setting what happens in the story?
 Or is a setting a person or animal in the story?
 Is a plot where the story takes place?
 Is a plot what happens in the story?
 Or is a plot a person or animal in a story?
 I would like you to whisper to yourself the key word and the definition.